araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 n_steps: 3
 ```

-And here are the associated learning curves<d-footnote>The results are plotted for only three independent runs (random seeds).
+And here are the associated learning curves<d-footnote>The results are plotted for only five independent runs (random seeds).
 This is usually insufficient for RL due to the stochasticity of the results.
 However, in this case, the results tend to be consistent between runs (limited variability).
 I observed this during the many runs I did while debugging (and writing this blog post), so the trend is likely correct, even with a limited number of seeds.
 I only have one machine to run the tests, but I will try to run more tests in the coming weeks and update the plots.</d-footnote>(plotting the current curriculum level on the y-axis<d-footnote>I'm plotting the current state of the terrain curriculum (the higher the number, the harder the task/terrain) as the reward magnitude doesn't tell the whole story for the "Rough" task.</d-footnote>):

 {% include figure.liquid path="assets/img/2026-04-27-sac-massive-sim/learning_curve_rough.svg" class="img-fluid" %}
 <div class="caption">